Visit Your Capitol

 Of course, the Capitol isn't the only historical building in town.
 Be sure to visit

-Willamette Heritage Center, and
+Willamette Heritage Center,

 take the walking tour of downtown Salem.